guillaume-docquier-vention/code-review-interview/server/README.md

 # Vention Take Home Exercise - Server
 This javascript backend uses NodeJS and Express to serve an APIs that expose pendulums states.
-It simulates nodes being run on different machines.
+It simulates nodes being run on different machines with P2P synchronization.
+This is why they communicate via HTTP rather than sharing state or using IPC.

 ## Development setup